jericksen/Capstone/README.md

 The following features were added for visualization purposes:

-    - 'COUNT' (for summing crime events), 'CITY' (for mapping purposes)
+- 'COUNT' (for summing crime events)
+- 'CITY' (for mapping purposes)

 **Null Values Removed:**